hatsari/article/container_insights/container_insights_en.md

   ![container_insights_service_verify](images/container_insights_service_verify.png)

 ### Identifying Trouble Watching Monitoring Page
-When some errors or changes occur in Cluster, Service, or Tasks, those log appears on *Event* item of *Service* or *container insights* menu of *CloudWatch*.
+When some errors or changes occur in Cluster, Service, or Tasks, those log appears on *Event* of *Service* or *container insights* menu of *CloudWatch*.

-#### Event 항목을 통학 에러 확인
+#### Confirming Error on Event Tab
-*Service* 또는 *Task*의 상태를 변경하였을 때, 이에 해당하는 로그는 *Service* 메뉴의 *Event*탭에서 확인할 수 있습니다. 이 메뉴에서는 변경 사항에 대해 이벤트가 발생한 시간과 관련 메시지를 보여줍니다. 또한 이전 설정한 **ALARM** 과 **이메일알림** 을 통해서도 이슈를 확인할 수 있습니다.
+There is a *Event* Tab on *Service* menu, user can identify logs here.
+This log shows event time and relevant messages, as well user can check the event using *alarm* and *email notification* which you set up already.
   ![container_insights_event](images/container_insights_event.png)

-#### Container Insights 대시보드를 통한 개수 불일치 확인
+#### Confirming the difference on Container Insights dashboard
-*Container Insights*는 *Desired Tasks*와 *Running Tasks*의 대시보드를 기본 제공합니다. 두 지표를 확인함으로써 원하는 만큼의 *Task*가 정상적으로 가동중인지 확인할 수 있습니다.
-1. Cloud Watch 의 Container Insights 선택
+*Container Insights* provides *Desired Tasks* and *Running Tasks* out of box.
+Checking those two metrics, user can know *Task*'s running status.
+1. Press *Container Insights* of *CloudWatch*
     ![container_insights_menu](images/container_insights_menu.png)
-2. *Desired Tasks*와 *Running Tasks*의 대시보드 확인
+2. Check the *Desired Tasks* and *Running Tasks* on dashboard
-  - 대시보드 화면의 로그데이터를 받아오는 시간때문에 화면에 표시되는데 수분이 소요될 수 있습니다.
     ![container_insights_dashboard](images/container_insights_dashboard.png)

-### 장애 해결
-실습에서 발생시킨 이슈는 Task에서 필요로하는 메모리가 EC2가 보유하고 있는 메모리보다 많기 때문에 발생하는 것이므로 Task를 가동할 EC2 인스턴스의 개수를 증가시킴으로써 해결할 수 있습니다.
-ECS환경에서는 *Scale ECS Instances* 기능을 통해 필요시 클러스터 운영에 필요로하는 EC2 인스턴스를 손쉽게 추가할 수 있습니다.
-1. 탐색 창에서 클러스터를 선택하고 조정할 클러스터를 선택
+### Resolving The Issue
+The issue caused by memory capacity can be resolved by increasing the count of EC2 instance.
+User can adjust it easily with *Scale ECS Instances* feature.
+1. Select *Cluster* which you want to change
-2. *Cluster*에서 *ECS Instances* 선택후, *Scale ECS Instances* 확인
+2. *Cluster* -> *ECS Instances* tab, then press *Scale ECS Instances* menu
   ![container_insights_scale](images/container_insights_scale.png)
-3. Desired number of instances(원하는 인스턴스 개수)의 경우 클러스터를 조정할 인스턴스 개수를 입력하고 Scale(확장)을 선택합니다.
-* 참고: *Scale ECS Instances* 메뉴가 없을 경우, *auto scaling group* 메뉴를 통해 인스턴스 확장이 가능합니다. 해당 인스턴스는 *CloudFormation* 템플릿에 의해 자동으로 설정되어 생성되기 때문에 *Desired Capacity* 와 *Max* 만 원하는 값으로 수정하고 저장하면 자동으로 인스턴스가 생성됩니다.
+3. Input the value **2** in *Desired number of instances* field, and press **Scale**
+4. check the EC2 instances on EC2 console
+* If you can't find *Scale ECS Instances* menu, then use *auto scaling group* menu on *ECS Instances* tab.
+Instances running container will be increased automatically by CloudFormation template, so just adjusting the value of *Desired Capacity* and *Max* fields will create instances.

-## 결론
+## Conclusion
-이번 실습을 통해 ECS의 서비스 및 Task를 모니터링할 수 있는 Container Insights에 대해 알아보았습니다.
-Container Insights는 CloudWatch에서 제공하는 컨테이너 모니터링 도구이기 때문에 하나의 모니터링 도구에서 기존 EC2 환경뿐 아니라 컨테이너까지 성능지표를 확인할 수 있게 합니다. 또한 CPU, 메모리, 네트워크 사용량, 스토리지 사용량, 컨테이너 사용 개수 등 다양한 지표를 기본으로 제공하기 때문에 편리하게 컨테이너 상태를 알아볼 수 있습니다.
+Container Insights is useful tool to identify or monitor the status of ECS Cluster, Service, and Tasks.
+Also User can check the various container metrics, even EC2 instances within CloudWatch.
+Through this lab's guide, you already accomplished ECS monitoring ability as like CPU, memory, network usage, storage usage, and consuming container count etc.